kartonfarkas/api_docs/source/suite/encoding_and_responses.rst

 replyText:<value>
 data:<value>

 If no error occurred, the reply code is 0 (zero).
-Any other value indicates a problem which must be taken care of.
+Any other value indicates a problem which must be solved.